-You also have the right to:
+You also have the right to: –

-If you have a concern about the way we are collecting or using your personal data, we request that you raise your concern with us in the first instance.
-Alternatively, you can contact the Information Commissioner’s Office at https://ico.org.uk/concerns/
+If you would like to discuss anything within this privacy notice or have a concern about the way we are collecting or using your personal data, we request that you raise your concern with Amina Joseph in the first instance.

 Data Protection Officer: Judicium Consulting Limited

 Address: 72 Cannon Street, London, EC4N 6AE